jwaresoft/podboi/README.md

 Options:
   -V, --version               output the version number -o, --out <dir>             output directory.
 Defaults to current working directory.
-  -f, --feed <url, csv, txt>  the feed url, or a file containing feed urls  Feed files should be a
+  -d, --date                  append the published date to the file name -f, --feed <url, csv, txt>  the feed url, or a file containing feed urls  Feed files should be a
                               csv with the first column containing the feed url, or a plaintext file with each feed seperated by a new line.